 Figure 3: Line Chart of Battery Capacity.
 The Capacity focuses on 3000, 4000, and 4100 mAh.

-After obtaining the original data, we do the basic statistics process.
+After obtaining the original data, we do the basic statistics process, bringing us a rough understanding to the problem.
 We set the click rate and the convert rate as the dependent variables, while other variables as independent variables.
 On the one hand, we make pie charts, as well as line charts, to reveal the proportions of the phones with each characteristic over the ensemble, as shown in figure 3-4.
 On the other hand, to show the cross relationship between the independent variables and dependent variables, we draw the bivariate tables to reveal the proportions of the phones with each characteristic over a certain type of phones.
 We first categorize the continuous variables into several ranges to discretize the variables.
 Table 13 is the statistic table of Battery Capacity.
 We divide the click rate into 5 categories, which are 0-0.1, 0.1-0.2, 0.2-0.225, 0.225-0.3, 0.3-0.464.
 We divide the convert rate into 5 categories, which are 0-0.1, 0.1-0.2, 0.20-0.22, 0.22-0.23, 0.23-0.468.

 Figure 4: Pie Chart of System.
 The Android system takes a major proportion.